rdmpage/weighted-clique/README.md

 * equivalent examples/abc.gml

-outputs the matching in JSON.
-The source nodes in the graph are numbered 0 - m, the target nodes m+1 - n.
+outputs the clusters in JSON.
+Each cluster contains the names of the nodes in that cluster.

 ```javascript
 {